My name is Karen and I am a stay home mum!

 This is a website to help budding jewelry makers find information on crafting tips and is a place where I share insights to running my own online jewelry business.

 First of all, I want to share some of my personal experiences of starting up a new business and I hope it can inspire you to do the same!

-I have researched all of the aspects on how to make money online for months.
-Some of the information was hard to come by.
-This letter is designed to outline the steps of setting up a home based internet business, as well as giving you numerous resources for you to check out.
+Basically, I had researched all of the aspects on how to make money online for months and I can tell you first hand that some of the most critical information was hard to come by.
+This letter is designed to outline the steps of setting up a home based internet business and to give you numerous resources for you to check out.

-I started thinking about what I would like to do with myself and how could I contribute to our income, rather than deplete it with my hobbies.
+I started thinking about what I would like to do with myself and how I could contribute to our household income rather than deplete it with my hobbies.

 This is where my journey into the jewelry design business begins:

 I researched all aspects of an on-line jewelry business for 6 months.
 I researched suppliers, new jewelry techniques, wire wrapping techniques and polymer clay.
-I suggest that what every you you choose to do, for your new home-based business, the first thing you should do is learn everything possible about it.
+If you are just starting out, I suggest that whatever you choose as a new home-based business, you should do learn everything that is possible about it.

 Ok, you’ve done your homework, and you are ready to get busy.